Why You Should Stop Eating Whey Protein | Whey Protein Substitute

 Taking Whey May Not Increase Muscle More Than Exercise Alone

 If you’ve ever taken whey powder while also undergoing a hard period of exercise, you might have attributed your gains to the whey.
-However, research suggests that exercise alone may be equally as effective as taking whey and exercising for building muscle.
+However, research suggests that exercise alone may be equally as effective as taking whey and exercising for building muscle (given the rest of your nutrition is in line).

 People who suffer from HIV often have trouble building and maintaining muscle mass.
 In a study published in the Annals of the New York Academy of Sciences8, researchers looked at the effect of whey powder supplementation on 30 women who suffered from HIV.
 They found that taking a whey powder supplement didn’t increase the amount of muscle the women gained compared to resistance training alone.